-ADJU 126 Prevention and Control of Juvenile Delinquency
+ADJU 126 Prevention and Control of Juvenile Delinquency Survey of youth stime stressing the police

-of Juvenile Delinquency Survey of youth crime stressing the police role in community programs of prevention and control.
+Survey of youth crime stressing the police role in community programs of prevention and control.
 The philosophy and functioning of the juvenile courts are studied and related to the juvenile program.
 Lect.
 3 hrs. per wk.

-ADJU 127 Criminal Offenses
+ADJU 127 Criminal Offenses (3 cr.)
 (Corrections) The study of particular types of crime with emphasis on the pathology of criminals.
 Lect.
 3 hrs. per wk.

-ADJU 128 Criminal Behavior
+ADJU 128 Criminal Behavior (3 cr.)
 (Corrections) Analysis of relationship of society, socialization, and deviancy.
 Social responses to deviancy and criminal offenders.
 Lect.
 3 hrs. per wk.

 ADJU 129 Treatment of the Offender (3 cr.)
 (Corrections) The theory, practice and problems in the fields of probation and parole as well as in institutional and community treatment of juvenile and adult offenders.
 Lect.
 3 hrs. per wk.